asos-mattnangle/asos-standards/CONTRIBUTING.md

 ## Removing toggle and Celebrating

-After your feature is live and toggled on by default it's now time to remove the toggle code and celebrate! 🍻
+After your feature is live and toggled on by default, it's now time to remove the toggle code (don't expect the maintainer team to do this) and celebrate! 🍻